lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC includes the selection of connection identifiers (C_I, C_R) identifying a connection for which keys are agreed.

-Connection identifiers may be used to correlate EDHOC messages and facilitate the retrieval of protocol state during EDHOC execution (see {{transport}}) or in a subsequent application protocol, e.g., OSCORE (see {{ci-oscore}}).
+Connection identifiers may be used to correlate EDHOC messages and facilitate the retrieval of protocol state during EDHOC execution (see {{transport}}) or in subsequent applications of  EDHOC, e.g., in OSCORE (see {{ci-oscore}}).
 The connection identifiers do not have any cryptographic purpose in EDHOC.

 Connection identifiers in EDHOC are byte strings or integers, encoded in CBOR.
 One byte connection identifiers (the integers -24 to 23 and the empty CBOR byte string h'') are realistic in many scenarios as most constrained devices only have a few connections.